videolan/x265/doc/reST/cli.rst

 	**CLI ONLY**

-.. option:: --csv <filename>

-	Writes encoding results to a comma separated value log file Creates the file if it doesnt already exist, else adds one line per run.  if :option:`--log-level` level is debug or above, it writes one line per frame.
-Default none

-.. option:: --y4m

-	Parse input stream as YUV4MPEG2 regardless of file extension, primarily intended for use with stdin
-	(ie: :option:`--input` - :option:`--y4m`)

-	**CLI ONLY**

 Input Options
 =============

 .. option:: --input <filename>

 	Input filename, only raw YUV or Y4M supported.
 Use single dash for stdin.
+This option name will be implied for the first "extra" command line argument.

 	**CLI ONLY**

+.. option:: --y4m

+	Parse input stream as YUV4MPEG2 regardless of file extension, primarily intended for use with stdin.
+This option is implied if the input filename has a ".y4m" extension
+	(ie: :option:`--input` - :option:`--y4m`)

+	**CLI ONLY**

 .. option:: --input-depth <integer>

-	Bit-depth of input file or stream (YUV only).
+	YUV only: Bit-depth of input file or stream

 	**Values:** any value between 8 and 16.
 Default is internal depth.